Abdur-RasheedAde/Sentiment-Analysis-of-Fabric-Data-Engineering-Project-of-NewsData/README.md

 ![Slide1](https://github.com/Abdur-RasheedAde/World_Report_Data_Engineering_Project-Fabric-/blob/main/DE_Architecture.JPG)

 ##  Project Overview
-This is a complete End-to-End Fabric Data Engineering project where PDF, Excel Power Query, Python Beautiful Soup, SQL, Pyspark, Lake House and Power BI were explored.
-The project ingested data from multiple sources like the web, pdf, json and csv into the Fabric Lake house, created a robust Data pipeline in Fabric for the ETL process and stored the data in a LakeHouse Table from where Power BI Visualization Report was built.
+This is a Fabric Data Engineering project including Data Science sentiment analysis on a news data.
+The project ingested data using a datapipeline built in DataFractory to load data from (newsdata.io), an open source news repository which has free API keys.
+The data is stored as a json file in Fabric LakeHouse.
+The ETL process and Sentiment analysis were done using Pyspark in a jupyter notebook while Power BI was used to Visualize the final clean data.
+An alert was also created in PowerBI for one of the visuals using Reflex Activator

 ## Data Source:
 1. Web: Data were scrapped from www.worldometers, catking.in and www.geeksforgeeks